An Optimal Follicular Phase

 - In Chinese medicine, blood deficiency includes insomnia, disturbing dreams, anxiety, palpitations, dizziness, low blood pressure, hair thinning and loss, and pale skin and tongue.

-- Useful labs to check blood are: iron, ferritin, B12, Folate, B6, and a CBC.
+- Useful markers to check on bloodwork are iron, ferritin, B12, Folate, B6, and a CBC.

-- Ferritin is stored blood and is low for many women – it should be around 70.
+- Ferritin represents stored iron and is low for many menstruators – it should be at least 70.

 How to optimize your follicular phase